Pueblo Insurance Bad Faith Lawyers

 - Offering a reasonable settlement offer (and not low-balling the insured).

 The Colorado Supreme Court recently heard a case concerning insurance bad faith claims and ruled in favor of the policyholder.
 That case, Schultz v.
 GEICO Casualty Company (2018), clarified that insurance companies will be evaluated for bad faith based on the information the insurance company had at the time it denied a claim, failed to timely investigate a claim, or took other actions with regard to coverage.

 Who is Eligible to File a Pueblo Insurance Bad Faith Claim?

 Under Colorado law, all of the following persons or entities may be eligible to file an insurance bad faith claim:

-Other legal entity “asserting an entitlement to benefits owed directly to or on behalf of an insured under an insurance policy.”
+- Other legal entity “asserting an entitlement to benefits owed directly to or on behalf of an insured under an insurance policy.”